psas/avionics-cad/av3/rocketnet-hub/documentation/feature-specs.md

 ## Modes

+0. Boot mode
+   - Check out saved state (armed/active).
-1. Sleep mode
+1. Sleep mode (idle)
    - KSZ completely off.
    - All nodes are off.
-   - Set interrupt on external GPIO (ACOK).
+   - Set interrupt on external GPIO (ACOK rising edge).
    - Go into deep sleep (all clocks off).
    - Goal: absolute minimum power consumpt (&lt; 5 mA)
+   - Charge battery if shore power on (requires wakeup every 175 s to ping the BQ)
+2. Debug mode (utility mode)
+   - Ignores shore power on/off, otherwise just like active mode
+   - Can not transition from debug to armed.
-2. Active mode
+2. Active mode (startup/running mode)
    - KSZ is on.
-   - Zero or more nodes are on.
+   - One or more nodes are on.
    - Awake and looking for packets, acting on packets.
    - Monitoring battery voltage.
    - Charging battery when possible.
-   - Possibly broadcasting information on node power switches, current, voltage, etc.
+   - Can load power configurations (see below)
-3. Armed mode
+3. Armed mode (in flight)
+   - Write armed state to file + last power configuration in case of restart
-   - Everything on that should be on.
+   - Everything on that should be on
+      - Default configuration
+      - Power configurations mapped to flight status?
    - Actively turning things back on that over current some number of times.
    - Resetting the KSZ and if no packets are getting through.
-   - Resetting the FC if watchdog packets don't come through.
+   - Resetting nodes (including the FC) if watchdog packets don't come through.
    - Broadcasting information on node power switches, current, voltage, etc.

 ## Mode Transitions

+- Boot -> Armed
+   - State saved file
+- Boot -> Active
+   - Shore power on
+- Boot -> Sleep
+   - Shore power off

-Sleep -> Active:
+- Sleep -> Active:
-  Shorepower on (ACOK)
+   - Shorepower on (ACOK rising edge)

-Active -> Sleep:
+- Active -> Sleep:
-  Status: disarmed
-  Shore power: off
+   - Shore power: off
-  (Nodes: all off && nodes all off time passed > 1 minute) || Vsys &lt; 12 V
+   - Nodes: all off || Vsys &lt; 12 V
+   - Sleep command received

-Active -> Armed:
+- Active -> Armed:
-  Arm command received (written to flash)
+   - Arm command received (written to flash)

-Armed -> Active:
+- Armed -> Active:
-  Disarm command sent
+   - Disarm command received

+- Active <-> Debug:
+   - On debug start/stop command

+- Debug -> Sleep:
+   - Go to sleep

+### Notes

+- Send a "you're going to get shut down" packet some time before shutting off a node

 ## Command packets